mathadoor/quantization-experiments/readme.md

 - Results and discussion

 ## Definitions
-The idea of quantization is to project a higher-precision floating point number to a lower-precision one.
+The idea of quantization is to project a high-precision floating point number to a lower-precision one.
 The target data type can be either an integer or a floating point number.
 Before we delve into the specifics, let's first understand how a floating point number is represented.

 A float number of 32-bit precision is represented by splitting the bits into three parts: sign bit, exponent, and mantissa.
 The sign bit is 1 bit which indicates whether the number is positive or negative.
 The exponent is 8 bits that represent the power of 2 with a bias.
 The mantissa is the remaining 23 bits that represent the fractional part of the number.
 Now, let us say we want to represent the number 0.375 in 32-bit precision.
 First, we convert the number to binary.
 $0.375 = 2^{-2} + 2^{-3} = 0.011$